francescogerardomarra/its/modulo26/7_logging_spring.md

   - **discardingThreshold**: Set to **0**, meaning log events will **never be discarded**, even if the queue is full.
 This ensures that all logs are written, but you can set a higher threshold to drop logs when under memory pressure.
   - **includeCallerData**: Set to **false** for improved performance by excluding caller data (like method names and line numbers), which would otherwise add overhead.
 - **Encoder**: The **encoder** defines the log output format, ensuring that logs are written in the desired pattern (`${LOG_PATTERN}`), which can be customized to suit specific needs.

-TO DO:

-Structured logging (e.g. JSON logs for use in ELK) Switching to Log4j2 (optional)